Giftbit/Lightrail-API-V2-Docs/docs/welcome.md

 #### Who Is Lightrail For?

-Lightrail is an API-first tool that allows you to build-in and customize your payment experience.
-Lightrail is flexible and supports single brand e-commerce requirements and also supports more sophisticated marketplace requirements.
+Lightrail is an API-first tool that allows you to build and customize your customer value experiences.
+Lightrail requires integration into Lightrail is flexible and supports single brand e-commerce requirements, subscriptions businesses, and also more sophisticated requirements of marketplaces and multi-merchant coalitions.

 #### Incentivize Your Customers